Country Queer

 Posts by Sofia:

-On this day in queerstory: US Department of Health acknowledges the impact of HIV/AIDS
+On this day in queerstory: honoring queer victims of Auschwitz

-On this day in queerstory: fighting for queer rights in the workplace
+On this day in queerstory: Fighting for equality in Australia